mohawk2/data-transform/README.md

 The argument must be a string-value.
 The return value will be the object/hash without that key.

+## Available system variables

+### `$K`

+Available in mapping expressions.
+For each data pair, set to either the zero-based index in an array, or the string key of an object/hash.

+### `$V`

+Available in mapping expressions.
+For each data pair, set to the value.

+### `$C`

+Available in mapping expressions.
+Set to the integer number of values.

 ## Comments

 Any `--` sequence up to the end of that line will be a comment,